Lommix/bevy_aseprite_ultra/README.md

 // Load the an animation from an aseprite file fn spawn_demo_animation(mut cmd : Commands, server : Res<Assetserver>){
+    cmd.spawn((
-    cmd.spawn(AsepriteAnimationBundle {
+        AseSpriteAnimation {
             aseprite: server.load("player.aseprite").into(),
-        transform: Transform::from_translation(Vec3::new(15., -20., 0.)),
-        animation: Animation::default()
+            animation: Animation::tag("walk-right")
-                .with_tag("walk-right")
                 .with_speed(2.)
                 // Aseprite provides a repeat config per tag, which is beeing ignored on purpose.
                 .with_repeat(AnimationRepeat::Count(42))
                 // The direction is provided by the asperite config for the tag, but can be overwritten
                 // after the animation is loaded.
                 .with_direction(AnimationDirection::PingPong)
-                // you can also chain finite animations, loop animations with never finish .with_then("walk-left", AnimationRepeat::Count(4))
+                // you can also chain finite animations, loop animations will never finish .with_then("walk-left", AnimationRepeat::Count(4))
-                .with_then("walk-up", AnimationRepeat::Loop)
-        // you can override the default sprite settings here
+                .with_then("walk-up", AnimationRepeat::Loop), // you can override the default sprite settings here },
-        sprite: Sprite {
+        Sprite {
+            // under the hood its just sprites.
+            // only the image and atlas is touched.
+            // this works
             flip_x: true,
             ..default()
         },
-        ..default()
-    });
+    ));
 }

-// Load a static slice from an aseprite file fn spawn_demo_static_slice(mut cmd : Commands, server : Res<Assetserver>){
+// Load a static slice from an aseprite file
+// create for any static atlas with marked regions aka slices. fn spawn_demo_static_slice(mut cmd : Commands, server : Res<Assetserver>){
-    cmd.spawn(AsepriteSliceBundle {
-        slice: "ghost_blue".into(),
-        // you can override the default sprite settings here
-        // the `rect` will be overriden by the slice
-        // if there is a pivot provided in the aseprite slice, the `anchor` will be overwritten
-        // and changes the origin of rotation.
+    cmd.spawn((
-        sprite: Sprite {
+        AseSpriteSlice {
-            flip_x: true,
-            ..default()
+            name: "ghost_red".into(),
+            aseprite: server.load("ball.aseprite"),
         },
-        aseprite: server.load("ghost_slices.aseprite").into(),
-        transform: Transform::from_translation(Vec3::new(32., 0., 0.)),
-        ..default()
-    });
+    ));
 }

-// animation events - tell me when the animation is done
+// animation events
 // this is useful for one shot animations like explosions fn despawn_on_finish(mut events: EventReader<AnimationEvents>, mut cmd : Commands){
     for event in events.read() {